browserengineering/book/book/animations.md

  discussed in a Go Further block in Chapter 11).

- *Short display lists*: it's relatively common in real browsers to encounter `CompositedLayer`s that are only a single solid color, or only one a few simple paint commands.[^real-browser-simple] Implement an optimization that skips storing a `skia.Surface` on a `CompositedLayer` with less than a fixed number (3, say) of paint commands, and instead execute them directly.
+ *Short display lists*: it's relatively common in real browsers to encounter `CompositedLayer`s that are only a single solid color, or only a few simple paint commands.[^real-browser-simple] Implement an optimization that skips storing a `skia.Surface` on a `CompositedLayer` with less than a fixed number (3, say) of paint commands, and instead execute them directly.
 In